 The rightsizing project map is intended to grow with your help.
 If you or your organization has been part of a rightsizing project, we would love to feature your success story.
 On the map page you can find a link to our project submission form.
 Simply fill out this short form and PPS will add your rightsized street to the map.

-The last addition to the Guide is a new resources section with further reading on rightsizingto help connect you with the leading technical research and reports from trusted organizations like the Institute of Transportation Engineers (ITE), the Federal Highway Administration (FHWA), and the American Association of State Highway and Transportation Officials (AASHTO).
+The last addition to the Guide is a new resources section with further reading on rightsizing to help connect you with the leading technical research, case studies and reports from trusted organizations such as the Federal Highway Administration (FHWA), and the Institute of Transportation Engineers (ITE).
 These resources provide additional evidence of the safety, traffic, and economic benefits of rightsizing.

 Before we lose you to the many hours you’re undoubtedly about to spend diving into all of this new rightsizing material, we want to thank the Congress for the New Urbanism for their contribution to the Rightsizing Streets Guide project.
 Remember that, if you have a project that you believe is particularly illustrative of a key aspect of the rightsizing process, we’re always open to adding more case studies to the Guide.
 Just email us at firstname.lastname@example.org, with “rightsizing” in the subject line.